adonisjs/v5-docs/content/guides/security/hashing.md

 summary: Reference guide for the Hash module.
 ---

-AdonisJS Hash module allows you to hash the values using **Bcrypt** or **Argon2**, along with the option to add a custom hashing driver.
+AdonisJS Hash module allows you to hash the values using **bcrypt** or **Argon2**, along with the option to add a custom hashing driver.

 You can configure the driver of your choice inside the `config/hash.ts` file.